3D-e-Chem/molviewer-tsx/README.md

 * Embed 3dmol (or litemol) to render molecules in 3D
 * Single tsconfig
 * Use redux to toggle visibility of molecules
-* Use redux-thunk to load molecules from server
+* Use redux-saga to load molecules from server
 * Use Server Sent Events to listen for events from server, also added development buttons to simulate server events.
 * hide/show all ligands/proteins
 * initially only show first ligand and protein in 3Dmol viewer